-Amanda is passionate about rural affairs and the need for vibrant, sustainable rural communities, and is active in local broadband initiatives as well as local democracy and land reform.
-Amanda was involved in the first workshop in Edinburgh that sought ideas from others in the European Rural Movement and has attended both Scottish Rural Parliaments since.
+Amanda is passionate about rural affairs and the need for vibrant, sustainable rural communities, and is a member of the South of Scotland Economic Partnership.
+Amanda was involved in the first workshop in Edinburgh that sought ideas from others in the European Rural Movement and has attended all three Scottish Rural Parliaments since.
 She was elected to the Board in March 2015, becoming Chair of Scottish Rural Action in February 2016 and re-elected and reappointed as Chair in November 2018.

 Formerly Communications and Rural Affairs Manager at the Scottish Association of Young Farmers Clubs, she has a real passion for engaging with young people so they have the opportunity to have their voice heard.

 Rebecca is a graduate of the Scottish Enterprise Rural Leadership Programme, Scotland’s LEAF Open Farm Sunday Coordinator and a judge for the Lantra Landbased and Aquaculture Learner of the Year Awards.
 She is also a board member for Kinross Local Events Orgainisation, a group formed to provide activities and events to sustain a vibrant local community.

 Rebecca has a first honours degree in Events Management and is a farmers daughter from a mixed livestock farm.
 She was elected to the Board of Directors in February 2016, having been co-opted in June 2015.

 Sheena is passionate about community sustainability and participatory approaches to democracy at community level.
 Her interest in these areas stems from concerns over the future effects of climate change and resource depletion.
 She is a professionally qualified accountant and her previous career was spent in accountancy practice, industry and charity.
 She has volunteered with various third sector organisations and has previous experience as a trustee.